CU-ESIIL/system-dynamics-early-warning-signals-innovation-summit-2025__8/TEMPLATE_GUIDE.md

 ### Search-and-replace the old name

-Run a repository-wide search for `Project_group_OASIS` and replace it with your new repo name.
+Run a repository-wide search for `system-dynamics-early-warning-signals-innovation-summit-2025__8` and replace it with your new repo name.
 Pay attention to:

 - Front-matter in the Markdown files inside `docs/` (for example, hero images or repo links).
 - Any sample links in documentation under `docs/orientation/`.